aqlaboratory/openfold-3/README.md

 ## Documentation

-Please visit our full documentation at https://openfold3.readthedocs.io/en/latest/
+Please visit our full documentation at https://openfold-3.readthedocs.io/en/latest/

 ## Upcoming
 The final OpenFold3 model is still in development, and we are actively working on the following features:
-- Improved performance on par with AlphaFold3
+- Full parity on all modalities with AlphaFold3
 - Training documentation & dataset release
 - Workflows for training on custom non-PDB data